-Cooley (1953) derived a theoretical elongation equation for multi-span post-tensioning systems.
+Cooley (1953)14 derived a theoretical elongation equation for multi-span post-tensioning systems.
 The theoretical elongation is a function of jacking forces and several other variables such as curvature coefficients, wobble coefficients, and the lengths of tendons.
-The measured tendon elongations are compared with theoretical tendon elongations for the purpose of verifying that elongation tolerances specified in various code provisions are satisfied (refer to Table 8).
-If measured tendon elongations exceed the tolerance limits, a lift-off test should be performed from the dead-end anchorage to ensure appropriate force transfer.
-However, the lift-off test is not a routine procedure due to the fact that the test requires special equipment and procedures to assure construction safety.
-Therefore, if both jacking forces and tendon elongations are satisfying the tolerances, the dead-end forces are typically not measured.
+The measured tendon elongations are compared with theoretical tendon elongations6 for the purpose of verifying that elongation tolerances specified in various code provisions are satisfied (refer to Table 8).12 If measured tendon elongations exceed the tolerance limits, a lift-off test should be performed from the dead-end anchorage to ensure appropriate force transfer.
+However, the lift-off test is not a routine procedure due to the fact that the test requires special equipment and procedures to assure construction safety.^{6,15} Therefore, if both jacking forces and tendon elongations are satisfying the tolerances, the dead-end forces are typically not measured.

-Table 8 Tolerances for the correlation between the expected and measured elongations in selected codes (ACI 423.10R-16)
+Table 8 Tolerances for the correlation between the expected and measured elongations in selected codes (ACI 423.10R-1612)

-Code Tolerance in elongation Expected versus measured, percent ACI 318-11 $\pm$ 7 percent AASHTO (1989) ± 5 percent on individual tendon based on friction coefficients confirmed with liftoff tests, and material properties of the actual materials used AASHTO (2011) $\pm$ 5 percent for tendon length over 50 ft (15 m) $\pm$ 7 percent for tendon length 50 ft (15 m) or less Eurocode EN 13670:2009 ± 5 percent for the total force at a section ± 15 percent for an individual tendon CEB-FIP model code (Comité Euro- International du Béton 2010) Tendon L > 50 ft (15 m): $\pm 10$ percent for a particular tendon $\pm 5$ percent for all tendons in a section Tendon L $\leq$ 50 ft (15 m): ±15 percent for a particular tendon ±7 percent for all tendons in a section
+Code Tolerance in elongation Expected versus measured, percent ACI 318-11 \pm 7 percent AASHTO (1989) ± 5 percent on individual tendon based on friction coefficients confirmed with liftoff tests, and material properties of the actual materials used AASHTO (2011) ± 5 percent for tendon length over 50 ft (15 m) ± 7 percent for tendon length 50 ft (15 m) or less Eurocode EN 13670:2009 ± 5 percent for the total force at a section ± 15 percent for an individual tendon CEB-FIP model code (Comité Euro- Tendon L > 50 ft (15 m): ± 10 percent for a particular tendon ± 5 percent for all tendons in a section International du Béton 2010) Tendon L \leq 50 ft (15 m): ±15 percent for a particular tendon ±7 percent for all tendons in a section